 Prerequisites: MA 107, and EG 109 or GL 110 or GL 156.

 A course that provides the analysis and interpretation of sedimentary rocks, sedimentary processes and environments of deposition.
 Classroom 2 hours, laboratory and/or field work 4 hours.
 Prerequisite: GL 110, GL 111 or GL 156.
 Offered fall of even-numbered years.

 An introduction to the fundamentals of stratigraphy and tectonics.
 Plate tectonic theory is investigated, from its inception to the present.
 Stratigraphic concepts are presented, at the general level and in light of tectonics, with focus on Vermont and regional stratigraphy and tectonic history.
 Classroom 3 hours, laboratory 3 hours.
 Prerequisite: GL 110.
 Offered Spring of odd-numbered years.

 GL 260 Projects in Geology 1-4 Cr.

-A course that provides a geological field or laboratory project on a topic chosen by mutual consent of the student and the instructor.
+A course that provides a student with an opportunity to conduct research on a geological field or laboratory project on a topic chosen by mutual consent of the student and the instructor.
 A written report is required.
-Prerequisites: GL 110, GL 111 or GL 156 and permission of the instructor.
+Students are allowed to enroll in up to 2 courses for ES 260/ GL 260 and apply credits earned in both Environmental Science and Geology majors.
+Prerequisites: GL 110 or GL 111 or GL 156, and permission of the instructor and the Department Chair.